Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 2. Food Critic

 Can you imagine earning a paycheck by sampling food and writing about your experiences?
 That is the job of a food critic.
-Upon sampling a restaurant's dishes, you write reviews that could be published in online and print mediums.
-And although food critics do not require a formal education, culinary arts training can be beneficial for developing your palate.
+After sampling a restaurant's dishes, you get to write reviews that are published online or in print.
+Culinary arts training can help you develop your palate and general food knowledge.

-- Average hourly pay—$22.52 (for writers in the accommodations and food services sector)
+- Average hourly pay—$21.45 (for writers in the accommodations and food services sector)

 3. Mystery Shopper

 All types of companies, from restaurants to department stores, hire mystery shoppers to enter their establishments as ordinary customers and rate their experiences.
 It is important that you are professional, discreet, and possess attention to detail in order to complete your assignment accurately.
-Organizations rely on you doing so in order to assess the quality of their products and services.
+In essence, you can be all chill as you assess the quality of various products and services.

 The field of photography offers interesting and varied career options whether you are taking breathtaking scenic pictures or snapping cute moments with parents and their children.
 Some people open their own studios in order to offer portrait and family photo sessions whereas others choose to take pictures of landscapes and scenery that they sell as stock photos.
 You can consider fine-tuning your talents and finding your creative niche by taking a photography program.